loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/pr-vcluster-shared-argo.md

       - `headBranch` is the head branch of the Pull Request

 3. Once the Argo CD cluster `Secret` is created with the necessary `metadata.labels`, it, along with the properly labeled Pull Request, trigger the second Argo CD `ApplicationSet` that uses the Matrix generator to merge the template parameters from the Pull Request and Cluster generators to generate an `Application` that will deploy the PR preview application into the PR vCluster.
 4. The generated preview-app `Application` may exist before the PR vCluster is fully ready.
-That is acceptable now: retries, self-heal, and the shared `vcluster-wakeup-watcher` handle the temporary not-ready phase instead of requiring a separate ready-labeling loop.
+That is acceptable now: retries, self-heal, and the shared `vcluster-gitops-watcher` handle the temporary not-ready phase instead of requiring a separate ready-labeling loop.
 5. Additional commits to the Pull Request head branch will automatically be redeployed to the PR vCluster via the second `Application`, deploying the updated container image with a tag based on the short commit sha of the triggering PR commit.
 However, the vCluster `Application` is associated with the PR head branch, and not a specific commit, so it does not get recreated with every PR commit.
 6. If the Pull Request is merged or closed, or if the `create-pr-vcluster-external-argocd` label is removed, both `Applications` will be deleted resulting in the PR vCluster being deleted.